Join Our Team

 • Demonstrated cultural awareness, including knowledge of themselves and the cultural lenses they bring to interactions.
 The candidate will understand different perspectives; interact respectfully with cultures other than their own; and cultivate meaningful relationships with people that have different cultural frameworks.

-Middle School Assistant Coach -summer
+U17 Assistant Coach

 Position type: Hourly, Part-time